 Business class has the state of the art pods where you can stretch out and sleep flat.
 During your flight, you are cocooned in your quiet and private oasis.
 Seats turn into a single bed where you can lay flat for the entire trip.

-When you board, flight attendants greet you with a smile and offer you a choice of champagne, orange juice, or sparkling or still water.
+Flight attendants know you by name, When you board, flight attendants greet you with a smile and offer you a choice of champagne, orange juice, or sparkling or still water.

 I love putting on the socks that are offered in business class for my flight.
 They let me take off my shoes without offending anyone.
-Usually I’m in bare feet when I travel because I wear ballet flats or sandals, so the socks are a nice perk.
+Usually, I’m in bare feet when I travel because I wear ballet flats or sandals, so the socks are a nice perk.

-The menu is business class is impeccable.
+The menu in business class is impeccable.

 At the start of the flight, you receive a menu showing what will be served so that you can make your choice quickly and easily.

-On the side we had fresh seasonal berries and a delicious mix of Prince Edward Island cheeses for dessert.
+Our flight offered a tasty blend of bread served with our choice of fish or beef.
+On the side, we had fresh seasonal berries and a delicious mix of Prince Edward Island cheeses for dessert.